AvolitesLtd/TitanManual/prismdocs/shared/play/layers.md

 It is possible to minimise and maximise the information card in order to have a more compact view of all the layers.
 *Note: When minimised the speed slider and the play modes will be hidden.*

+Speed and other numeric text fields can be adjusted with finer precision, which is useful when matching playback speed or setting exact values.

 #### Controlling the Layer

 The layer has some controls, which can adjust the layers in real-time.